nullun/nodekit/man/nodekit_telemetry_disable.md

 Disable Telemetry

 Overview:
-Configure telemetry for the Algorand daemon.
+Disable telemetry for the Algorand daemon.

 Note: This is still a work in progress.
 Expect bugs and rough edges.